 2. Play games that require mathematical skills

-3. Explain that Math is a part of an every day life
+3. Explain that Math is a part of everyday life

 4. Increase your child’s interest in technology

-Use of computers, learning materials for math, calculators, and other mathematical equipments can help your child improve their knowledge in Math.
+Use of computers, learning materials for math, calculators, and other mathematical equipment can help your child improve their knowledge in Math.

 5. Explain the importance of Math when looking for a job